Where’s the best place to buy VeChain (VET) in the UK?

 2. BC Bitcoin [Highly Rated Crypto Broker]

-BC Bitcoin is a highly-rated (4.8-stars on Trustpilot, with 500+ reviews) cryptocurrency broker that’s based in the UK.
+BC Bitcoin is a highly-rated (4.9-stars on Trustpilot, with 500+ reviews) cryptocurrency broker.

 When I asked, I was told that BC Bitcoin can help people get their hands on almost any cryptocurrency they want.
 The main exceptions to this are privacy-focused cryptocurrencies like Monero (XMR) and Zcash (ZEC).

 You’d normally pay 5% when buying VeChain (VET) or any other cryptocurrency that isn’t Bitcoin (BTC) with a UK bank transfer on BC Bitcoin.
-However, this’ll be reduced to 3% when buying VeChain (VET) with if you register using our exclusive sign-up portal and use a UK bank transfer.
+This is reduced to 4% if you place an order of £5000 or more.

-The main downside of BC Bitcoin is that the minimum order amount is £250.
-With the Crypto.com app, you can buy smaller chunks of whatever cryptocurrency you want with no issue.
+One thing that I don’t like is that the minimum order amount is £250.
+You can buy smaller chunks of cryptocurrency (at lower rates) with the Crypto.com App.

 Where Can You Store VeChain (VET)?